 Kelly’s creative writing career began when her parents decided to keep her an only child.
 As a result, she developed a sharp sense of story and character motivation.
 Her first documented story revolved around a six-year old heroine, a broken lamp and a giant blob from Neptuna.
 Although the story was highly praised for its pacing, the heroine was still grounded for the weekend.

 After a distinguished career in high school as a creative writer in both English and French languages, she studied Psychology at the University of Massachusetts, until she tragically contracted “I got that-itis” and was forced to switch into an English major.
 Kelly started writing screenplays as a writing exercise and since then, her scripts have made the finals of Austin Film Festival, Slamdance, and the PAGE Awards.

-Her latest comedy feature, “Life’s A Beaut” won the Grand Prize of the Stage 32 Comedy Competition, and her sitcom pilot “Life in 140 Characters or Less” is currently a finalist in the 2016 PAGE Awards.
+Her latest comedy feature, “Life’s A Beaut” won the Best Comedy Feature Prize at the 2019 Nashville Film Festival, and her sitcom pilot “Life in 140 Characters or Less” was a Top 25 TV Comedy at the PAGE Awards.

 Her goals include working with Melissa McCarthy, writing a script for Helen Mirren, learning to walk in high heels…and world peace.

 - Winner, Best Comedy Feature, 2019 Nashville Film Festival

 - Top 10 TV Comedies, 2016 Page International Screenwriting Awards

 - Grand Prize Winner, 2016 Stage 32 Comedy Feature Competition

 - Finalist, 2014 The Black List “Fade to Black Award”